-But not to worry!
-We’ve set up the perfect guide to help determine what can be considered a common amount of time to breastfeed your infant.
+We spoke with Jadah Parks Chatterjee, RN, IBCLC and Bobbie Medical Advisor to give you the best information on how long you should breastfeed.
+Together we’ve set up a guide to help determine what can be considered a common amount of time to breastfeed your infant.
 From their age and development level to their own personal cues, we’ve broken down all the key information to put your mind at ease in the feeding department.

 “When first starting to breastfeed, we advise moms to feed their baby on demand approximately 8-12 times in 24 hours.
 One of the main factors is “how old is the baby.”
 Their weight gain is monitored by their pediatrician, and sometimes a lactation consultant.”